 The nominating and corporate governance committee is responsible for making recommendations to our board of directors regarding candidates for directorships and the size and composition of our board of directors.
 In addition, the nominating and corporate governance committee is responsible for overseeing our corporate governance policies and reporting and making recommendations to our board of directors concerning governance matters.
-The current members of our nominating and corporate governance committee are Dr. Ringold and Mr. Rodgers.
+During 2015, the members of our nominating and corporate governance committee were Drs.
+Ringold and Jenkins, Mr. Rodgers and, following his appointment to the committee in December 2015, Mr. Bertrand, with Dr. Ringold serving as the chairperson of the committee.
+In March 2016, the Board approved a change in the composition of our nominating and corporate governance committee.
+Following such change, the current members of our nominating and corporate governance committee.
+Following such change, the current members of our nominating and corporate governance committee.
+Following such change, the current members of our nominating and corporate governance committee are Drs.
+Ringold and Jenkins and Mr. Mott.
 Dr. Ringold serves as the chairman of the committee.
-After the 2015 Annual Meeting, we expect that our nominating and corporate governance committee will be composed of Dr. Ringold, as chairman, Dr. Jenkins and Mr. Rodgers.
+After the 2016 Annual Meeting, we expect that, and subject to election by our stockholders in the case of Mr. Mott, our nominating and corporate governance committee will continue to be composed of Dr. Ringold, as chairman, Mr. Mott and Dr. Jenkins.

-Each of the current members of our nominating and corporate governance committee, as well as the expected members of our nominating and corporate governance committee after the 2015 Annual Meeting, is or will be an "independent director" under the applicable rules and regulations of NASDAQ relating to nominating and corporate governance committee independence.
-Following the 2015 Annual Meeting, we will continue to comply with NASDAQ's rules regarding independent director oversight of director nominations under either NASDAQ Rule 5605(e)(1)(A) or 5605(e)(1)(B).
+Each of the members of our nominating and corporate governance committee during 2015 was, and each of the current members of our nominating and corporate governance committee, as well as the expected members of our nominating and corporate governance committee after the 2016 Annual Meeting, is or will be, an "independent director" under the applicable rules and regulations of NASDAQ relating to nominating and corporate governance committee independence.
+Following the 2016 Annual Meeting, we will continue to comply with NASDAQ's rules regarding independent director oversight of director nominations under either NASDAQ Rule 5605(e)(1)(A) or 5605(e)(1)(B).
 The nominating and corporate governance committee operates under a written charter that satisfies the applicable standards of the SEC and NASDAQ.
 A copy of the nominating and corporate governance committee charter is available to security holders on the Company's website at http://ir.ardelyx.com/corporate-governance.cfm.

-Dr. Jenkins was recommended to our board of directors and our nominating and corporate governance committee by our chief executive officer and by certain of our other existing directors.
+Mr. Bertrand was recommended to our board of directors and our nominating and corporate governance committee by our chief executive officer and by certain of our other existing directors.